Code-Institute-Submissions/battleships-28/README.md

 #### **Images**
   ![Game begin modal screenshot](assets/battleships-screenshots/battleships-game-begin-modal.png "Game Begin modal")
 ### User coordinate input
-The user coordinate input is where the user will type in coordinates to attack the opponent's ships, and it can be seen in the above photos in the game screen images section here <!--Add link here --> The input takes the coordinates and checks them against the opponent's ships.
+The user coordinate input is where the user will type in coordinates to attack the opponent's ships, and it can be seen in the above photos in the game screen images section [here](#images-4) The input takes the coordinates and checks them against the opponent's ships.
   - Depending on whether the user has hit, sunk or missed a ship, it will affect the score of the user along with the text area and the ships remaining number in the action bar.
 This in turn will affect if the game should be terminated (If the number of ships reaches 0).
   - The input is set to automatically clear once the "fire" button has been pressed.
 This allows the user to enter the next coordinate straight away, without first deleting the previous coordinate.
   - The input entered by the user will be in the Black Rose font, which is the primary accent font used for the game.
 This is meant to add another, albeit small, element of immersion to the game.